briancaffey/briancaffey.github.io/content/2021/08/07/authenticating-requests-with-jwt-tokens-stored-in-httponly-cookies-in-django.md

 This diagram shows how authentication data moves between the Django backend and the Vue.js frontend running in the browser.

-*This article is not yet complete*
+*This article should now be complete complete*